Harrogate missing person investigation

 Concerns are growing for her welfare and extensive police searches are currently taking place in the Nidd Gorge area with assistance from Search and Rescue.

-Sophie is described as white, aged in her early 20s, with long dark brown hair that is possibly plaited or wavy.
+- Slim build, with long dark brown hair that is possibly plaited or wavy

 If you have seen a woman matching Sophie’s description or photograph, please call North Yorkshire Police immediately on 999 quoting reference 12230110845.